Need Help? Give us a call.

 Even in a sole proprietorship, where your business activity appears on your personal tax return, the economic entity assumption still applies.
 This is because, legally, your business can exist independently of you.
 And, another plus is that this will make your life easier if you ever decide to incorporate down the road.

 The monetary unit assumption principle dictates all activity be recorded in the same currency.
-This is why you have to go through the extra effort to complete your bookkeeping for foreign transactions.
+This is why you have to go through the extra effort to complete your business bookkeeping for foreign transactions.

 Another assumption under this basic accounting principle is that the purchasing power of currency remains static over time.
 In other words, inflation is not considered in the financial reports of a business, even if that business has existed for decades.

-A balance sheet always reports information as of a certain date.
+An accounting balance sheet always reports information as of a certain date.
 Profit and loss statements, also called income statements, encompass a date range.
 All financial statements have to indicate the time period for the activity reported in order for them to be meaningful to those reviewing them.

 In short: Dates are really, really important.
 Always check your financial statements for dates.
 A balance sheet will indicate the report is “as of” or “at” a certain date.
 Profit and loss statements will indicate they are for a specific date range.